SNTSVV/SOCRaTEs/README.md

 Figure 9.

-![The evaluation of the oracle for the requirement Test$\_$Exists and the model Model 2.](Manual/resModel2TestExists.png)
+![The evaluation of the oracle for the requirement Test$\_$Exists and the model Model 2.](Manual/resModel2TestExists.png){width="50%"}

 The variable $result\_Test\_Exists.Data$ contains the final result that for this simulation is: $-0.3333$.
-Note that the result is negative.
+Note that the result is negative, and the simulation stops as soon as the upper-bound of the interval constrained by the exist operator is reached.
 The property is indeed not satisfied.